BA International Development

 The Careers Centre and staff in your faculty provide a range of help and advice to help you plan your career and make well-informed decisions along the way, even after you graduate.
 Find out more at the Careers website.

-This course offers you the opportunity to spend a semester studying at one of our partner universities in Ghana, Turkey or Hong Kong (as long as you achieve a minimum grade in Year 1).
+This course also offers you the opportunity to spend a semester studying at one of our chosen partner universities (as long as you achieve a minimum grade in Year 1).
 The modules you enrol on there count towards your degree, meaning you don’t have to catch up on the modules you would have otherwise taken in Leeds.

 Practical work experience can help you decide on your career and improve your employability.
 On this course you have the option to apply to take a placement year module with organisations across the public, private and voluntary sectors in the UK, or overseas.